hriebl/ggnuplot/README.md

 ## Example

-ggnuplot features inward ticks, secondary axes, and ticks/labels on the corners of the plot.
-It also provides gnuplot’s default color palette for discrete data.
+ggnuplot features inward ticks, secondary axes, and labels on the plot corners.
+It also comes with gnuplot’s default color palette.
 This is what it looks like:

 ``` r
 library(ggplot2)